Snack bar 8.0 today. The 8th addition to my healthy snack bar series and by far, one of my most favorites in the bunch.

 - Individually wrap each bar in plastic wrap or parchment.
 Store in the refrigerator for up to 2 weeks.

-Make ahead tip: These bars are freezer friendly.
+- Make Ahead Instructions: These bars are freezer friendly.
 After wrapping individually, freeze for up to 3 months and thaw before enjoying.

-- I do not suggest a thinner sweetener like maple syrup or agave-- honey or brown rice syrup are perfect.
+- Honey: I do not suggest a thinner sweetener like maple syrup or agave– honey or brown rice syrup are perfect.